opea-project/GenAIExamples/comps/retrievers/README.md

 ## Consume Embedding Service

-To consume the retriever microservice, you need to generate a mock embedding vector of length 768 in Python script:
+To consume the Retriever Microservice, you need to generate a mock embedding vector of length 768 in Python script:

 ```Python
 import random